Don’t have time to read the Guide now? We’ll email you a PDF copy.

-Spread bets are just what their name implies – bets against a spread.
 The spread is the difference between the bid price and the offer price quoted for any financial security.
-All spread betting companies quote a bid-offer spread for all bets.
+All spread betting companies quote a bid-offer spread for all the markets they offer.

 The bid price is the lower price quoted in the spread – the price at which sell orders are filled.
 The offer price is the higher price quoted in the spread and the price at which buy orders are filled.

-The spread in spread betting is basically the cost of trading, because the spread is where spread betting firms make their money.
+The spread in spread betting is basically the cost of trading because the spread is where spread betting firms make their money.
 There are no commission charges for spread betting.
-The “fee” for trading is instead built into the spreads quoted by a spread betting provider.
+The “fee” for trading is instead built into the spreads quoted.

-Most spread betting firms just add a fixed mark-up to the bid-ask spread of the underlying financial asset.
-The fixed mark-up has been carefully calculated to provide the spread betting company with a net profit on all the spread bets made on a given asset.
+The size of the spread offered on a spread bet is ultimately a commercial decision for the broker.
+Most spread betting firms just add a mark-up to the bid-ask spread of the underlying financial asset.
+The mark-up has been carefully calculated to provide the spread betting company with a net profit on all the spread bets made on a given asset.

 Time is also a factor in calculating the spread.

-While an interest charge is built into the spread for futures spread bets, interest is an extra charge applied to rolling daily bets (also referred to as daily funded bets), based on how many days your spread bet remains open, as the interest charge is applied daily.
+While an interest charge is built into the spread for futures, interest is an extra charge applied to rolling daily bets, based on how many days you keep your spread bet open.

 To make a profit spread betting, it’s critical to understand how trading costs are built into the spread and how this potentially affects your profit margin on each spread bet.
 The basic points to keep in mind are as follows: